If you love your golf cart, then you know one of the best ways to keep it running smoothly is to keep it clean.

 Step 7: Cleaning the battery

-Wearing rubber gloves, first disconnect the cables.
-Next, sprinkle baking soda on the top of the batteries and give it a quick rinse with water.
+Wearing rubber gloves, first, disconnect the cables.
+Next, sprinkle baking soda on the top of the batteries and gently rinse with water.

 Reconnect the cables, and you’re done!